Serving Trinity County Assessor California Property Owners

 We've identified the most common errors in Trinity County assessments: incorrect square footage (happens in 23% of cases), wrong lot size calculations, outdated comparable sales from different market conditions, and failure to account for property limitations like steep terrain or seasonal access roads.
 Each error costs you money, year after year, until someone challenges it.

-You have exactly 60 days from when Trinity County mails your assessment notice to file a protest – miss that deadline and you're stuck overpaying for another full year.
+You have exactly 60 days from when Trinity County mails your assessment notice to file a appeal – miss that deadline and you're stuck overpaying for another full year.
 The process involves gathering comparable sales data, analyzing assessment methodology, preparing detailed evidence packages, and potentially presenting your case to the Assessment Appeals Board.
 Most homeowners take one look at this process and give up, which is exactly what the system counts on.

 That's where we come in.
 Our licensed professionals know Trinity County's assessment practices, the Appeals Board members, and exactly which arguments work.
 We handle every form, every deadline, and every negotiation.
 You spend five minutes giving us your property details, then sit back while we fight for your money.
 When we win – and we win 94% of the time – you keep 75% of every dollar we save you.